MohamedHaro0on/radiology-lab-managment-system/README.md

 2. **Module-based Access**: Users can have different levels of access (view, create, update, delete) for each module.

 3. **Minimum Access**: All users have at least read access to all modules.

+## Troubleshooting

+- **500 Internal Server Error**: Usually caused by missing privilege middleware, route conflicts, or invalid query parameters.
+Check backend logs for details.
+- **401 Unauthorized**: Ensure the JWT token is valid and not expired.
+The backend must use the same `JWT_SECRET` as the token was signed with.
+- **Frontend map error**: Update your frontend to use the correct response path for representatives: `response.data.data.representatives`.
+- **SuperAdmin access**: Make sure your user has `userType: 'superAdmin'` and `isSuperAdmin: true` in the database.

 ## Contributing